openedx/edx-documentation/en_us/shared/developing_course/workflow.rst

 Making Course Content Visible to Students
 *****************************************

-When you create your content, you'll also specify if and when students will be able to see it.
-Content visibility depends on several factors:
+When you create your content, you also specify if and when learners will be able to see it.
+Content visibility depends on several factors.

 * The :ref:`course start date <Set Start and End Dates>`
 * The release dates of the :ref:`section<Set a Section Release Date>` and